whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-29-Popsugar-Limited-Edition-Summer-2016-Review.md

 [![Corkcicle Canteen](http://whatsupmailbox.com/images/PopsugarLimitedEditionSummer2016CorkcicleCanteenWhite.jpg)](http://popsugar-must-have.evyy.net/c/164125/198666/2706){:target="_blank"}

-**Corkcicle** Canteen in White, *Value $35*
+**Corkcicle** Canteen in White, *Value $27.95*

 I love any type of liquid container that can keep its temperature for a long period of time.
-I've been a big fan of the S'Well bottle since it first came out years ago, and now I get to try out a new brand, yay!
+I've been a big fan of the S'Well bottles since it first came out years ago, and now I get to try out a new brand, yay!

 <br>

 [![Corkcicle Canteen](http://whatsupmailbox.com/images/PopsugarLimitedEditionSummer2016CorkcicleCanteenWhite2.jpg)](http://popsugar-must-have.evyy.net/c/164125/198666/2706){:target="_blank"}

-This canteen bottle has a screw top and has a metal lining inside.
-It keeps hot liquid up to xx hours and cold up to xx hours.
+This canteen bottle has a screw top and is made of stainless steel.
+It keeps drinks ice cold for 25 hours and hot for 12 hours.
 I love the color and holding this bottle was comfortable and non slippery as well.
 I can't wait to try this out with some cold white wine ;)

 <br>

 [![Tofino Round Beach Towel](http://whatsupmailbox.com/images/PopsugarLimitedEditionSummer2016BeachTowel.jpg)](http://popsugar-must-have.evyy.net/c/164125/198666/2706){:target="_blank"}

-**Tofino** Round Beach Towel, *Value $100*
+**Tofino Towel Co** THE CHESTERMAN Round Beach Towel, *Value $74.99*

 How gorgeous is this beach towel!
-I've never had a round towel before so I'm super happy I have one now, and such a pretty one too.
+I've never had a round towel before so I'm super happy I have one now, and such a pretty one plus it's soft too.
 The round shape is great for when you're at the beach (or pretty much anywhere) laying down and need to reposition yourself (to get that perfect tan) without having to move your towel everytime.

 <br>